The Kia Rio gets more impressive with every generation and is now a genuine contender against mainstream rivals like the Ford Fiesta

 Gone are the days when Kia sold low-cost cars.
 Nowadays, ‘value’ is the most important word, so a Rio won’t be the cheapest new small car you can buy.
 The diesel that so impressed us with its economy and CO2 figures at launch has since been dropped, but that fits with general industry trends towards smaller and more economical petrol engines in this sector of the market.
 The most advanced of those – the turbocharged 1.0-litre – will do mid-50s mpg according to its official combined figure but the rest of the range isn’t far behind either.
 When it comes to overall running costs, expect the Rio to be broadly similar to its main rivals in areas like depreciation, servicing and repair.

 One of the big attractions of the Rio is that it (like every other Kia) comes with a seven-year warranty.
 However, buyers could reasonably expect to have no need to make use of it.
 Although Kia only sits just below halfway in the manufacturer standings of Warranty Direct’s Reliability Index, previous generations of the Rio have proved very reliable, and owners on our site have reported almost faultless reliability.

 Even the most basic Rio comes with air-conditioning, remote central locking, electric front windows, and Bluetooth connectivity.
-However, we think it’s worth upgrading from ‘1’ to ‘2’ trim, which adds electric rear windows, cruise control, a better stereo with DAB, and reversing camera.
-At the top of the range, ‘3’ trim upgrades the air-con to climate control, adds a sat-nav, automatic wipers and the best connectivity (including Android Auto and Apple CarPlay.
+However, we think it’s worth upgrading to at least the second trim level up, which adds electric rear windows, cruise control, a better stereo with DAB, and reversing camera.
+Step up another level and it starts getting more lavish, with climate control, sat-nav, automatic wipers and increased connectivity including Android Auto and Apple CarPlay.
 Sportier GT Line trims are also well equipped and have a more assertive appearance thanks to additions like upgraded upholstery, bigger wheels and differently shaped bumpers.